nicogulo/gameSuit/README.md

-# gameSuit
+# GameSuit

-# Inspired by Sandhika Galih make a simple javacript game
+Inspired by Sandhika Galih make a simple javacript game

 <a href="https://nicogulo.github.io/gameSuit/">DEMO</a>